Muir & Summerhayes miss out on medals

 Muir, 17, placed eighth in the final while 26-year-old Summerhayes - at her third Games - was ninth.

+With just five days of the Games remaining, Great Britain are now projected to win just one medal.

+The last time GB went home from a Winter Games empty-handed was 1992.

-Switzerland's Mathilde Gremaud was crowned Olympic champion with a best score of 86.56.
+In the slopestyle final, Switzerland's Mathilde Gremaud was crowned Olympic champion with a best score of 86.56, upgrading her silver from four years ago.

 China's Eileen Gu took silver while Estonia's Kelly Sildaru won bronze.